 Special Collections & Archives staff can provide assistance with more detailed citation formats upon request.

 Our policy is to digitize primary resources in a manner that most accurately reflects their current condition.
 Photo editing including photo cropping, lightening or darkening are not services we provide.

 Scanning and reproduction is granted on a case by case basis, and researchers are required to comply with these conditions regarding requests for reproduction.
-The following reproduction fees may apply:

 Researchers may use our book2net kiosk overhead scanner to digitize material from Special Collections & Archives for research and private study purposes on a case by case basis.
 Restrictions may apply due to the physical condition of the material, associated copyright law, or donor restrictions.